The Initial Public Offerings Law Review: France

 Contrary to many other jurisdictions that use a single prospectus document, the French IPO prospectus is composed of a registration document, a securities note, a summary (contained in the securities note and provided in French and English, if applicable) and, if applicable, one or more updates to the registration document.

-The different parts of the prospectus are filed on a confidential basis with the AMF for its review and comment, which generally requires multiple rounds of submission and comments.
+The different parts of the prospectus are filed on a confidential basis with the AMF for its review and comment, which generally requires multiple rounds of submissions and comments.
 It is essential to communicate and coordinate closely with the AMF to determine the best timetable for submissions of drafts.

 Once the draft registration document is complete and approved by the AMF, it will be 'registered' and made public by the issuer in accordance with applicable rules.
 After publication of the research reports and completion of the pre-deal investor education process (as described below), the securities note, the registration document updates (if any) as well as the summary of the prospectus are prepared and confidentially filed with and reviewed by the AMF.
-Ultimately, the entire prospectus is approved and receives a 'visa' from the AMF.23
+Ultimately, the entire prospectus is approved and receives a 'visa' from the AMF.22

 The format and content of the prospectus is set out in the securities regulations.